SOME>> Wait! Some are not written in the Book of Life from the creation of the world!

 First, we observe that names must be written from the foundation of the world or you cannot be saved.
 Thus faith does not add one's name to the Book of Life, but instead simply trusts that it is so.

-Second, it appears that one's name can be blotted out from the Book of Life because of sin.
-So while a name may have been in The Book from the Earth's foundation, it apparently can be removed.
+Second, it initially appears like one's name can be blotted out from the Book of Life because of sin.
+So can a name written in The Book from the Earth's foundation then be removed?

 Third, Moses expressed a willingness to be removed from the Book of Life himself, if God would not forgive his fellow Israelites.
 In this way Moses expresses a Christ-like heart and passion for the forgiveness of others or at least a frustrated fidelity to his fellow Israelites.